 In general terms, liquidity is a measurement of our ability to meet our cash needs.
 Our objective in managing our liquidity is to maintain our ability to fund loan commitments, purchase securities, accommodate deposit withdrawals or repay other liabilities in accordance with their terms, without an adverse impact on our current or future earnings.
 Our liquidity strategy is guided by policies that are formulated and monitored by our ALCO and senior management, and which take into account the marketability of assets, the sources and stability of funding and the level of unfunded commitments.
-We regularly evaluate all of our various funding sources with an emphasis on accessibility, stability, reliability and cost-effectiveness.
-For 2021 and 2020, our principal source of funding was client deposits, supplemented by our short-term and long-term borrowings, primarily from our trust-preferred securities, securities sold under repurchase agreements, federal funds purchased and FHLB borrowings.
+We regularly evaluate all of our various funding sources with an emphasis on accessibility, stability, reliability, and cost-effectiveness.
+For 2022 and 2021, our principal source of funding was client deposits, supplemented by our short-term and long-term borrowings, primarily from our trust-preferred securities sold under repurchase agreements, federal funds purchased, and FHLB borrowings.
 We believe that the cash generated from operations, our borrowing capacity and our access to capital resources are sufficient to meet our future operating capital and funding requirements.

-At December 31, 2021, we had the ability to generate approximately \$1.287 billion in additional liquidity through all of our available resources beyond our overnight funds sold position.
+At December 31, 2022, we had the ability to generate approximately \$1.354 billion in additional liquidity through all of our available resources beyond our overnight funds sold position.
 In addition to the primary borrowing outlets mentioned above, we also have the ability to generate liquidity by borrowing from the Federal Reserve Discount Window and through brokered deposits.
 We recognize the importance of maintaining liquidity and have developed a Contingent Liquidity Plan, which addresses various liquidity stress levels and our response and action based on the level of severity.
 We periodically test our credit facilities for access to the funds, but also understand that as the severity of the liquidity level increases certain credit facilities may no longer be available.
-We conduct quarterly liquidity stress tests and the results are reported to ALCO, MROC, EROC and the Board of Directors.
+We conduct quarterly liquidity stress tests and the results are reported to ALCO, MROC, ROC and the Board of Directors.
 We believe the liquidity available to us is sufficient to meet our ongoing needs.

-We also view our investment portfolio as a liquidity source and have the option to pledge securities in our portfolio as collateral for borrowings or deposits, and/or sell selected securities.
+We also view our investment portfolio as a liquidity source and have the option to pledge securities in our portfolio as collateral for borrowings or deposits, and/or to sell selected securities.
 Our portfolio consists of debt issued by the U.S. Treasury, U.S. governmental agencies, municipal governments, and corporate entities.
-The weighted-average maturity of our portfolio was 3.62 years at December 31, 2021 and had a net unrealized pre-tax loss of \$6.1 million in the AFS portfolio.
+The weighted-average maturity of our portfolio was 3.57 years at December 31, 2022 and the available-for-sale portfolio had a net unrealized pre-tax loss of \$41.9 million.

-Our average net overnight funds sold position (defined as funds sold plus interest-bearing deposits with other banks less funds purchased) was \$790.9 million in 2021 compared to an average net overnight funds sold position of \$465.7 million in 2020.
-The increase in this position in 2021 reflected strong deposit growth, primarily related to government stimulus program inflows.
+Our average net overnight funds sold position (defined as funds sold plus interest-bearing deposits with other banks less funds purchased) was \$649.8 million in 2022 compared to an average net overnight funds sold position of \$790.9 million in 2021.
+The declining overnight funds position in 2022 reflected strong growth in average loans.

-We expect capital expenditures over the next 12 months to be approximately \$8.0 million, which will consist primarily of technology purchases for banking offices, business applications, and information technology security needs as well as furniture and fixtures and banking office remodels.
+We expect capital expenditures over the next 12 months to be approximately \$8.0 million, which will consist primarily of technology purchases for banking offices, office leasehold improvements, business applications, and information technology security needs as well as furniture and fixtures and banking office remodels.
 We expect that these capital expenditures will be funded with existing resources without impairing our ability to meet our ongoing obligations.